bartekkalinka/bartekkalinka.github.io/_posts/2017-02-12-Akka-streams-source-run-it-publish-it-then-run-it-again.md

 # Akka-streams Source: run it, publish it, then run it again #

 I was working on a side project.
-It took some text data stream source, ran in through a sliding window, for which wordcounts were calculated, and top n words list would be emitted as output.
-I wanted to use akka-streams.
-The input source and output display were pluggable: text file or [twitter sample stream](https://dev.twitter.com/streaming/reference/get/statuses/sample) as input, console stdout or websockets with little client as output.
+It took some text data stream source, ran in through a sliding window, for which wordcounts were calculated, and top n words list was emitted as output.
+I was using akka-streams.
+The input source and output display were pluggable: text file or [twitter sample stream](https://dev.twitter.com/streaming/reference/get/statuses/sample) as input, console stdout or websockets with small client as output.
 I served the websockets with akka-http.
 For twitter stream handling, I chose [HBC](https://github.com/twitter/hbc) (because it handles reconnects etc.), with hbc-twitter4j module for twitter json handling.
-It's a java library, leveraging callbacks to handle incoming tweets, so to combine this approach with akka-stream, I used Source.actorRef construct.
+It's a java library, leveraging callbacks to handle incoming tweets, so to combine this approach with akka-stream, I had to use Source.actorRef construct.
 It gives you an ActorRef, to which you can send elements, and in this way they enter the stream.

 ## Problem 1: obtaining materialized value, and sending stream's blueprint at the same time ##